-Many new vehicle owners assume that auto insurance is a one-size-fits all deal.
-Though car insurance is a bit more nuanced, most people will end up deciding between two types of coverage: minimum coverage, which meets the state minimum requirements, and full coverage car insurance, which offers more protection than is required by the state.
+Many new vehicle owners assume that car insurance is a one-size-fits-all deal.
+Though car insurance is a bit more nuanced, most people end up deciding between two types of coverage: minimum coverage, which simply meets state requirements, and full coverage insurance, which offers more protection than is required by the state.

 In this article:

 - What's Included In Full Coverage Car Insurance?

 - Average Cost Of Full Coverage Auto Insurance

 - Full Coverage Car Insurance Vs. Minimum Coverage